Polychart/polychart.js/README.md

 Polychart.js
 ============

-Easy, robust and powerful plotting library for javascript.
+Polychart.js is an easy to use yet powerful JavaScript graphing library.
+See [polychartjs.com](http://polychartjs.com) for more details.

 Downloads
 ---------